la2050/challenge/_2021/live/renovation-planners.md

   that we’ve created to leverage learning and transformation so homeowners actually take action, and not just consume content, has the potential to become a national model for supporting housing affordability.
-'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >+
-  The following partner organization is collaborating on this project:
+'Describe the role of collaborating organizations on this project.': >+ The following partner organization is collaborating on this project: